Navratri Special - www.lokmattimes.com

 Disha Group

-In Navratrotsav, Disha Group is offering free furniture in the whole house with a 2BHK flat !
-Free rooftop solar and kitchen trolleys are also given with the 3 BHK row houses which are ready for possession.
-The offer has been specially brought by Disha Group for us.
+In Navratrotsav, free furniture is being provided in the total house with a 2BHK flat !
+Besides, rooftop solar and kitchen trolleys are given with ready for possession 3 BHK row houses.
+Disha Group has brought the special offer for us.

+In the ‘Freedom Tower’ society, a special offer is given for customers booking a flat or row house during Navratrotsav.
+The details of it are provided during the site visit.

 ICONIC PROJECT OF THE DAY